RanaivosonHerimanitra/DataStructBackend/README.md

 * Priority queue: a variant of queue where items are ordered.
 The minimum key item is always at the top of the array.

+* Linked Lists: insertion is N independent so O(1), because either one inserts at the beginning or at the end. find and deletion are `O(N)` because algorithm loops through list but still faster than array implementation of those methods.

 ### Ordered array: